 Launched in January 2020 as the first of its kind, the Missing Persons Research Hub (the Hub) exists as a national information and research hub for the field of missing persons in Canada.
 The purposes of the Hub are to draw attention to this topic, further the conversation, and affect change both nationally and internationally.

-Since its launch, many great initiatives and collaborations have occurred, including partnerships with police agencies and international scholars, local and international academic and public talks, and the UK MPIH.
+Since its launch, many great initiatives and collaborations have occurred, including partnerships with police agencies and international scholars, local and international academic and public talks, and other international missing person hubs.
 The Hub and its impacts have transpired without funding and solely by the contributions of folks who volunteer their time and efforts to participate, get involved, and share their work.
 A massive 'thank you' to those who have been and continue to be a part of the Hub and push for change in the field of missing persons through teamwork, connection, science, and participation.

 It is hoped that the Hub can continue facilitating collaboration and ultimately improve the lives of and support everyone who is impacted by missing persons.